Youth in agriculture

 Furthermore, we support young entrepreneurs in setting up their own businesses, delivering services such as sales of seedlings and fertilisers, pruning, harvesting, and so on to cocoa and coffee farmers.
 In Eastern DR Congo, Rikolto has been supporting young men and women to start tree nurseries and sell the young plants to the members of four coffee cooperatives.
 Within the framework of the PASA-NK programme funded by IFAD, young entrepreneurs have produced and sold 816,950 seedlings in Lubero and Beni in 2019.
 In Indonesia, we trained 50 young people from Polewali Mandar District in digital farming basics/the Internet of Things (IoT) & digital marketing, as part of an ASEAN Foundation and Maybank Foundation funded project.
 Meanwhile, they developed a digital marketing platform for cocoa beans, 4 prototypes (e.g. a temperature sensor for fermentation units) and 3 cocoa-based products (2 single-origin cocoa bars and one cocoa-ginger drink powder).

-Our #YesYouthCan! initiative is directed at making Central America’s cocoa sector more attractive for young people.
-Since 2015, 250 young people linked to La Campesina Cooperative in Nicaragua have been running a 1 ha cocoa plantation.
-Since 2018, the Belgian supermarket chain Colruyt Group has been selling ‘their’ single-origin chocolate.
-A committee with 24 young leaders represents the voice of young farmers in decision-making processes, and youth membership has increased from 5% to 11% in 5 years.
-The story doesn’t end here - Colruyt and its corporate foundation still invest revenue from chocolate bars into training in innovative cocoa production techniques.
-Each year since 2017, 75 young women and men from Honduras and Nicaragua attend a diploma course on "Cocoa production in agroforestry systems", afterwards passing on the knowledge to their peers.
+Since 2015, 250 young people linked to the La Campesina cooperative in Nicaragua have been managing a 1-hectare cocoa plantation.
+Since 2018, the Belgian supermarket chain Colruyt Group has been selling 'their' single-origin chocolate.
+A committee of 24 young leaders represents the voice of young farmers in decision-making processes, and youth membership has increased from 5% to 11% in 5 years.
+The story doesn't end there - Colruyt and its corporate foundation continue to invest proceeds from chocolate bars in training in innovative cocoa production techniques.
+While customers enjoy these delicious chocolate bars made with sustainable cocoa production techniques, young Nicaraguan farmers continue to gain knowledge and skills.
+Every year since 2017, 75 young women and men from Honduras and Nicaragua attend a diploma course on 'Cocoa Production in Agroforestry Systems' and then pass on the knowledge to their peers.

 Enabling young people to raise their voices when it comes to policies is also high on our radar.
 In the past four years in Peru, we have co-hosted National Youth in Agriculture Forums together with Trias, NCBA-Clusa, Progreso and all farmer cooperatives.
 The forums provided the ideal occasion to also gather strategic input from young people about the “Strategies for the role of young people in rural development”, approved in July 2021 by the Ministry of Agriculture.